-- They quickly grasped the concept that an “idol” could be anything that we “worship” other than God.
+- They quickly grasped that an “idol” could be anything we “worship” other than God.
 The iPad example struck a cord.

 - ‘Thou Shalt Not Commit Adultery‘: they wondered whether a widower remarrying was a sin.
-I assured them that it was permitted, I quickly moved on to the next commandment before they confronted me with any other questions on this subject!
+I assured them it was permitted.
+I hurried on to the next commandment before they confronted me with questions on this subject!

-- Stealing: with Halloween still in recent memory, we discussed how taking our siblings’ candy without their permission, or knowledge, is actually a form of stealing – they needed a lot of persuasions to believe this one!
+- Stealing: with Halloween still in recent memory, we discussed how taking our siblings’ candy without their permission or knowledge is actually stealing – they needed a lot of persuasion to believe this one!
 Seems Halloween candy confiscation is rampant!

 Never has God used or condoned any kind of force or violence to convert people to believe in Him or to assault any nation for lack of faith in Him—not in the Old Testament and certainly not in the New Testament.
 When we read about wars or any aggression in the Old Testament, these accounts were due to the other nation’s acts of flagrant corruption or oppression of God’s people in need of His protection.